Santa Maria-Style Barbecue

 Fun Facts

-Santa Maria-style BBQ is considered one of the classic regional barbecue traditions in the U.S., alongside Kansas City, Texas, and Carolina styles.
+- Santa Maria-style barbecue is considered one of America’s classic regional barbecue traditions.

-Red oak wood is the traditional fuel, giving the meat its distinct smoky flavor that sets it apart from other barbecue styles.
+- Red oak wood is the traditional fuel, giving the meat its distinct smoky flavor.

 Where to Try